Thomas is depicted as the youngest disciple.

 His doubt is well-chronicled, but his scripture is less so.

 We also know that men speak differently to men than women; women are likely to ask different questions than men.
-Already the broadening of scripture moves beyond the four gospels to include individual teaching.
-Jesus also related information to different groups, such as a group of women compared to a group of Pharisees.
-To the poor, he gave hope and encouragement; to the rich, he spoke of charity and not being unrighteously tied to money.
-The Gospel of Thomas is a purely cognitive work but also includes the Parable of the Sower.
+The broadening of scripture already moves beyond the four narrative gospels and directs us toward individual teaching, lesser-known or secret teaching.
+Jesus also related information to other groups, such as women, compared to the Pharisees.
+To the poor, he gave hope and

 Many within the early church would seek out Thomas.
 Thomas would have presented cornerstone teaching and was likely involved in other works.* Since the ministry had just begun, all those who knew Jesus would have ample opportunity to express themselves.
-It is possible Thomas spoke at length concerning the scriptures we read today.
+It is possible that Thomas spoke at length concerning the scriptures we read today.
 To exclude Thomas or limit the Gospel of Thomas as a secondary work would not represent what happened within the early church.

 *Later in his life, Thomas proselytized in India, where he was martyred.